 Due to the small size of the island, all the tourist sites and attractions that Grenada offers are within easy reach from the house including the capital, St Georges and the popular Grand Anse beach which are the main tourist destinations.

 In the centre of the island is Grand Etang National Park where

 a large lake fills the crater of an extinct volcano, surrounded by rain forest which is the home of the Mona monkey, along with other Grenadian wildlife such as mongoose and armadillos.

-Levera National Park covers 450 acres of beautiful coastline, an extinct volcano and a large lake.
+Levera National Park, which is about a 15mins walk away, covers 450 acres of beautiful coastline, an extinct volcano and a large lake.
 The lagoon is one of the most important wildlife habitats on the island and is a birdwatchers paradise with an extensive mangrove swamp attracting a wide variety of birds.
 The Levera Beach is one of the best Caribbean sites to see Leatherback turtles nesting.
 There are many opportunities around the island to go dolphin or whale watching and even in the harbour of St Georges there are some beautiful tropical fish swimming right in the heart of the capital.

-There are direct flights of around 10 hrs from the UK.
-Grenada has a tropical climate with a relatively constant temperature all the year round of about 29C.
-Due to climate change, the seasons are not so clear cut as they used to be but generally Grenada has a dry season from January to mid-April, and a rainy season from June to December, however the rain is often in short heavy bursts which soon dry up in the heat.
+There are flights of around 10 hrs from the UK.
+Grenada has a tropical climate with temperatures between 20 - 30C all year round.
+Due to climate change, the seasons are not so clear cut as they used to be but generally, Grenada has a dry, cooler season from December to May, and a rainy, more humid season from June to November, however the rain is often in short heavy bursts which soon drys up in the heat.

 Grenada is an ideal site for a retreat house as the whole island has a laid back, welcoming ambience which is friendly and safe.
 It is a beautiful island where people naturally slow down and reflect as they enjoy the views and the warmth of both the island’s people and its weather.